-The proposed resolution states that the City Council does not intend to increase assessments for the LLAD for FY 2012-13.
+The purpose of the proposed resolution is to confirm the information presented in the Engineer's Report and levy assessments within the LLAD for FY 2012-13.
+The resolution also authorizes the City Administrator to direct the District Engineer to submit an itemized report of the assessments to the Alameda County Auditor-Controller Agency for inclusion on the FY 2012-13 property tax roll.
+The District Engineer has evaluated all parcels within the LLAD benefit zones and determined the appropriate assessment amounts.
+The proposed resolution states that the City of Oakland does not intend to increase assessments for the LLAD for FY 2012-13.
 The current assessment rate structure has been in place since FY 1993-94.
-The following table, taken directly from the Preliminary Engineer's Report, summarizes the assessment rates for one equivalent dwelling unh benefit by zone and general land use.
-Zones, zone maps and rates calculations are included in the attached Draft Engineer's Report.
-(Attachment A)
+The following assessment information, taken directly from the Engineer's Report, summarizes the assessment rates for one equivalent dwelling unit benefit by zone and general land use.
+Zones, zone maps and rate calculations are included in the attached Engineer's Report (Attachment A).